Blog/

 An agentic insight engine:

-They decide what to look at.
-They follow lines of reasoning.
-They connect behavior, journeys, errors, and outcomes without being told exactly where to click next.
+Assistants wait for direction.
+Agentic insight engines decide what to look at, follow lines of reasoning, and connect behavior, journeys, errors, and outcomes without being told where to look next.

-That shift changes everything about how analytics fit into daily decision making.
+That changes how analytics fit into daily decision-making.

 The real shift is from querying data to receiving insight.